-Literally translated, the Japanese term heijun-ka means “leveling,” though for the purposes of lean manufacturing, a more accurate translation would be “production smoothing.”
-Heijun-ka seeks to reduce uneven production, and in doing so, eliminate waste and improve efficiency.
+Literally translated, the Japanese term heijunka (heijun-ka” means “leveling,” though for the purposes of Lean manufacturing, a more accurate translation would be “production smoothing.”
+Heijunka seeks to accurately meet demand while reducing waste in the manufacturing process.
 It helps smooth out the workload to eliminate unevenness in productivity (mura) and the overburden of machines, managers, and workers (muri).
 Heijunka was critical to the success of the Toyota Production System and is now a key component to Lean.

-Not only does this reduce the material wastes and inevitable production surplus’ inherent to large batch production, it also limits day-to-day production variation.
+Not only does this reduce the material wastes and inevitable production surpluses inherent to large batch production, it also limits day-to-day production variation.
 In comparison to mass production, the leveling of production in heijunka can make processes more predictable, more stable, and more flexible.

 - 3M: Muda, Mura, Muri